opentofu-quickstart

 - Select New Connector (AI).

-- Select an option, e.g. "Create a GitHub connector", or type your request to create a connector for you chosen cloud provider or code repository.
+- Select an option, for example "Create a GitHub connector", or type your request to create a connector for your chosen cloud provider or code repository.

-Harness will create a YAML file for you connector, once you select Create, Harness will create your connector and add it to your project.
+Harness creates a YAML file for your connector.
+Once you select Create, Harness creates your connector and adds it to your project.

 Edit your connector by updating the AI generated YAML file, or by selecting Edit Details in the connectors panel.

-Go to Connect your Cloud Provider and Connect your Code Repository for more information regarding connecting your cloud provider and code repository.
+Go to Connect your Cloud Provider and Connect your Code Repository to connect your cloud provider and code repository.

 For easier access and token management, use the OIDC (OpenID Connect) option in the Credentials panel.
 This allows your connector to assume roles with permissions set in your Cloud Provider, updated only by authorized users.
-For more details, visit the Use OIDC tab.
+Go to the Use OIDC tab for setup details.

 For first-time use, use our migration tool to create new workspaces and import your existing Terraform projects into the Harness Platform.